A leading financial services company asked us:

 The product team was able to catch and correct poor voice interactions before the skill was broadly released.
 Validation is critical for any new product, but even more so with new platforms and interaction types like voice.
 As our research has demonstrated, people rarely return to a voice app if it fails to meet their expectations on first use.

-Participants liked the concept of the financial monitoring tools, but struggled with the voice commands and had concerns about privacy.
+Participants liked the financial monitoring tools concept, but struggled with the voice commands and had concerns about privacy.
 The voice app prototype didn't satisfy user intents.

 When designing a voice app, it is essential that you ask the tough questions up front: “What problem am I solving for?” and “How will my voice app solve it?”
 By starting with research, especially in a relatively new space like voice, brands can test the waters and ask what their customers not only want, but what they need.